hci00/micro-learning-storyline/README.md

 	.zip is the published file that you can save onto your server for testing .gs.txt is the code you should be copying/pasting to your Google spreadsheet (Tools > Script editor...)

+Created by: James Handyside and Karman Chan
+Voice over by: Karena Metford

 Technical implementation discussion:
 https://community.articulate.com/discussions/articulate-storyline/exporting-variables-into-a-google-spreadsheet

-This micro learning concept is taken from various research done by others: 3M's 7-minute exercise, RallyTeam, MentorCloud, 15five, NovoEd, Headspace, IHI's Improvement App
+This micro learning concept took shape because of various research/projects done by others: 3M's 7-minute exercise, RallyTeam, MentorCloud, 15five, NovoEd, Headspace, IHI's Improvement App

 Michael Allen’s Successive Approximation Model (SAM)